easye/abcl-servlet/README.markdown

 ## CAVEAT

 I am a little shocked that this actually works under Apache Tomcat, so maybe it is not useful anywhere else.
+I plan to at least test under Glassfish, Weblogic, and JBoss to explore exactly where it might be useful.

-As a seasoned Java developer, long conditioned to believe that threads in a servlet container were never to be initiated, and would have fairly restricted security capacities, I was surprised to find that I could get ABCL threads to read/write FASLs off of the local filesystem.
-THen, being able to connect to the JVM hosting via SLIME
+As a seasoned Java developer who was long conditioned to believe that threads in a servlet container were never to be initiated, and would have fairly restricted security capacities, I was surprised to find that I could get ABCL threads to read/write FASLs off of the local filesystem.
+Finding myself able to connect to the JVM hosting via SLIME just gobsmacked me.
+"Everyone should be able to do this!"

 ## LICENSE

-As a mostly derived work, the code is licensed under the same terms of the LGPL.
+As a mostly derived work of the work of Alex Mihai (aka "killerstorm") and Erik Huelsmann, the code is licensed under the same terms of the LGPL.
 These are the
 [terms from the abcl-web website](http://abcl-web.sourceforge.net/#License)

     abcl-web is distributed under LGPL license, with clarifications